Zeioth/vim-doxygen/README.md

 g:doxygen:cmd = "doxygen -g <config-file>"
 ```

-Change the way the root of the project is detected
+Change the way the root of the project is detected (optional)

 ```
 " By default, we detect the root of the project where the first .git file is found